-- 1. Select Fortify > Project Configuration.

-- The Project Configuration dialog box opens.

 - 2. Click the Filter Sets tab.

 - 3. Click Import Issue Template.

-- 4. Select the issue template file to import, and then click Import.
+- 4. Select the issue template file to import.

 The filter sets and custom tags are updated.

 To revert to the default issue template settings, click Reset Issue Template to Default.